mysteriumnetwork/documentation/content/user-guide/index.md

 #### Connecting to a proposal
 > Command: connect [consumer-identity] [provider-identity] [service-type]

 The last step that is left is to actually connect.
-First make sure you're identity is `unlocked`, intructions on how to do that are in the `Initial setup` section.
+First make sure your identity is `unlocked`, instructions on how to do that are in the `Initial setup` section.

 First lets explore the connect command.
 It accepts three arguments which are required.